 How is it diagnosed?

-To know if you have psoriatic arthritis, your doctor will ask about your symptoms and perform a physical examination.
+To know if you have psoriatic arthritis, your rheumatologist in Delhi will ask about your symptoms and perform a physical examination.
 The latter can detect abnormalities in the joints such as pain, inflammation, pain during joint movement, or inability to move joints in their entirety.
-In addition, your doctor will look for evidence of psoriasis on the skin or changes in the nails.
+In addition, your arthritis doctor in Delhi will look for evidence of psoriasis on the skin or changes in the nails.
 Also, they will do some of the following tests:

-The goal of psoriatic arthritis treatment is to reduce joint pain and inflammation, control skin psoriasis, and delay or prevent joint damage.
-The most common treatments, including skin care, drugs and exercise, are described below.
+The goal of psoriatic arthritis treatment in Delhi is to reduce joint pain and inflammation, control skin psoriasis, and delay or prevent joint damage.
+The most common treatments, including skincare, drugs and exercise, are described below.

 The following information does not cover all possible uses, precautions, side effects or drug interactions for the treatment of psoriatic arthritis.
-You should not replace the advice and guidance of your rheumatologist.
-If you have questions about these or other treatments, consult your rheumatologist or pharmacist.
+You should not replace the advice and guidance of your rheumatologist in Delhi.
+If you have questions about these or other treatments, consult your arthritis specialist in Delhi.

 Using special makeup can help hide skin problems and make you feel better.

-Inquire with your dermatologist about special cosmetics or inquire at the sideboards of any department store.
+Inquire with your dermatologist in Delhi about special cosmetics or inquire at the sideboards of any department store.
 Cosmetics employees can teach you how to apply their products.

 TREATMENTS WITH LIGHT